rajat1701/Grocery-List/README.md

 # Grocery-List
-Basic Javascrript project to implement a list for your Groceries.
+Basic Javascript project to implement a list for your Groceries.